 Located on the European shore of the Bosphorus, the castle is close to a number of monuments and neighborhoods including Aşiyan Museum, Bebek, and Arnavutköy neighborhoods.
 Next to the castle -on the shore of the Bosphorus- there are also several nice restaurants that serve the best traditional Turkish breakfast such as Kale Restaurant and Lokma Cafe.

-The Rumeli Castle is open everyday except Wednesdays between 9 am and 5 pm Entrance to the Rumeli Castle is 25 Turkish Liras per person.
+The Rumeli Castle is open every day except Mondays between 9 am and 5 pm Entrance to the Rumeli Castle is 30 Turkish Liras per person.

 Make sure to have your camera with you, the Rumeli Castle offers magnificent views of Istanbul and the Bosphorus strait.